 A: Please contact us for help if you are having trouble subscribing.
 If you are trying to unsubscribe, make sure you use the original email address you used to subscribe, in case forum mail is being forwarded to your current address.

 A: Information on PIN is provided in good faith and to the best of our knowledge.
 We are gradually updating the new Primate Info Net (for example, conservation status of species in the primate fact sheets).
 Much has changed since we had the Lawrence Jacobsen Library and its staff to manage and update it many years ago.
 We are also asking our readers to help us update the site, thank you.

 Q: Where can I find information from the old PIN website?

-A: Please visit PIN-Classic to see some of the old pages.
+A: Please visit PIN-Classic to see some of the old pages that we are in the process of updating and moving to the new PIN.
+The even older, original PIN still exists through the Internet Archive Wayback Machine; however, the site is no longer maintained as its original server is no longer supported.
 Several of the old links are broken and we cannot find the original content for those pages.
-However, If you are able to provide more current information, or even archived information for some of the older links, please let us know.
+However, If you are able to provide more current information, or even archived information for some of the older links that we can incorporate into the new site, please let us know.

 Q: How can I access the old Primate-Lit references?

 A: The proprietary software used to develop Primate-Lit in a format easily viewed on the Internet no longer exists.
 The raw data files are archived at https://minds.wisconsin.edu/handle/1793/78863.
 We are working on rebuilding the resource into a useful format once again.